imanmay2/imanmay2/README.md

 ---

-## Projects
+## 🚀 Projects

-> These are things I built to solve actual problems, not to pad a portfolio.
+> Things I built to solve actual problems, not to pad a portfolio.

 ---